carmencrincoli/ResiliencyDemo/documentation/DEPLOYMENT.md

 **Static IP Management:**
 - All IPs defined in `main.bicepparam`
-- Must be in same /24 subnet (255.255.255.0 subnet mask)
+- Must be in the same subnet (any subnet size supported)
 - Must be available in your network range
 - DNS not required (IPs used directly)

-> **⚠️ Important Network Requirement**: This project is designed exclusively for /24 virtual networks.
-Deploying to networks with different subnet masks (/16, /25, /26, etc.) is not supported and will require modifications to the Bicep templates, setup scripts, and network configurations throughout the codebase.
+> **⚠️ Important Network Requirement**: All 5 static IP addresses must be in the same subnet.
+The project supports any subnet size (e.g., /24, /25, /26, /27, or larger networks like /16) as long as all IPs are within the same subnet range.

 **Required Ports:**